emaloney/MBDataEnvironment/README.md

 Here, the string "`Barrett is a `" and "` cat.`" are text literals, while "`$catGenders[Barrett]`" is a variable reference.

-Because the string "`$catGenders[Barrett]`" represents a variable reference, it gets replaced with its underlying value; in this case, that's the string "`female`".
+Because the string "`$catGenders[Barrett]`" represents a variable reference, it gets replaced with its underlying value; in this case, the string "`female`".
 Everything else in the expression is a text literal, so it is returned as-is.

 The value of the `barrett` variable is the string "`Barrett is a female cat.`"